Battle of Hong Kong: Hong Kong Island

 At 09:15 on the 21st Wallis launched a new attack into Tai Tam to try to reach Wong Nei Chung Gap, with D Company, Royal Rifles, No. 1 Company, HKVDC, a medium machine gun section and two Bren Gun Carriers advancing from Stanley Mound.
 They were soon hit by Japanese mortar fire from Red Hill and then engaged by infantry from 1/229th and 1/230th on Bridge Hill and Red Hill.
 By 1400 hours, the Commonwealth forces managed to capture the summit of Bridge Hill, the X roads and the summit of Red Hill.
 The Japanese quickly rushed reinforcements from Tai Tam Gap, such as two Type 94 Tankettes.
-These tankettes were fired upon by a British machine gun on Bridge Hill, and the tankettes retreated back to Tai Tam Gap.
-Even of this success, by 17:00 all the officers in the Commonwealth counterattacking force had been wounded and the force withdrew towards Stanley.
-On the north shore elements of the 230th Regiment pushed west reaching Victoria Park, while Japanese artillery bombarded the Naval Dockyard.
-Maltby ordered a further attack on Wong Nei Chung Gap by a force comprising four platoons, but when the commanded saw the IJA forces in the area he cancelled the attack.
+These tankettes were fired upon by a British machine gun on Bridge Hill, and the tankettes retreated to Tai Tam Gap.
+Even with this success, by 17:00 all the officers in the Commonwealth counterattacking force had been wounded and the force withdrew toward Stanley.
+On the north shore elements of the 230th Regiment pushed west reaching Victoria Park, while Japanese artillery bombarded HMS Tamar.
+Maltby ordered a further attack on Wong Nei Chung Gap by a force comprising four platoons, but when the commander saw the IJA forces in the area he cancelled the attack.